 New Year, New Start – and a great time to introduce a new allowance routine

-Allowance is a brilliant way to help your children learn about managing money.
+Pocket money is a brilliant way to help your children learn about managing money.
 It can kick start conversations about budgeting, saving and working for rewards.
 If your children have been given cash for Christmas, they can add allowance to get closer to big savings goals.
-And it’s all pretty easy to do during the pandemic.

-Plus, by letting kids make their own mistakes with small amounts of allowance, they can hopefully avoid bigger financial mistakes in later life.
+Plus, by letting kids make their own mistakes with small amounts of money, they can avoid bigger financial mistakes in later life.
 If blowing cash on chocolate means you can’t afford a longed-for Lego set, it can leave a lasting impression!

 Deciding how much to give